microcks/microcks.io/content/documentation/guides/integration/ai-copilot.md

 ai-copilot.openai.maxTokens=3000
 ```

-The `features.properties` file must only set a flag to inform the UI that the feature is enabeld:
+The `features.properties` file must only set a flag to inform the UI that the feature is enabled:

 ```properties
 features.feature.ai-copilot.enabled=true
 ```

-Again, a restart of the running container is required to force the re-reading of the files and enable the feature.
+Again, restarting the running container is required to force the files' re-reading and enable the feature.

 ## 4. Enable via Helm Chart

 When deploying Microcks using [its Helm Chart](/documentation/guides/installation/kind-helm), you can enable and configure the AI Copilot using a `values.yaml` file or with `--set` flags on the command line.

-Here are below the properties that are available for configuration:
+Below are the properties that are available for configuration:

 ```yaml
 features: